Assault occasioning bodily harm explained

 What you can do next and how LawConnect can help

-If you're facing a potential ABH charge or have questions about this offence, several steps may help clarify your situation.
+For people who are facing a potential ABH charge or have questions about this offence, there are a number of matters people often consider when clarifying their situation.

-1. Gather any available evidence or documentation related to the incident
+1. Available evidence or documentation related to an incident is among the matters people sometimes review.

-6. Understand that a serious assault charge can have significant consequences for your future
+6. People are often aware that a serious assault charge can have significant consequences for their future.

-7. Consider seeking clarity about your legal options and the sentencing process
+7. People often seek clarity about their legal options and the sentencing process.

-8. Decide whether you need professional legal guidance before taking further action
+8. People often consider whether professional legal guidance may be useful before taking further action.

 How LawConnect can help